g051051/recruiter-autoresponse/README.md

 ## the autoresponse

 ```
-Thanks so much for reaching out.
+Thanks for reaching out.
 I'm always interested in hearing about what new and exciting opportunities are out there.
-As a software engineer I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
-It is a wonderful position of privilege to be in and I'm thankful for it.
+As a senior software engineer with decades of experience, I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
+Having in-demand skills is a great position to be in!

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.
+While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.

 I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.
+Is this really a role suitable for an industry veteran with 30+ years of experience?
+Note that at this stage of my career, I'm not willing to submit myself to the ridiculous practices that seem to be the used in hiring nowadays.
+I.E. I won't take any standardized tests, waste my time solving silly "leetcode" type puzzles, do take-home assignments, etc.

+I am only considering full-time permanent remote work, so no contract, temp-to-perm, or requirements to ever come into an office.

-Can you send along the company name, a job description and, total compensation details for the role you're reaching out in reference to?
+Can you send along the company name, a job description, and total compensation details for the role you're reaching out in reference to?

-While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.

 In the absence of detailed information regarding the nature of the opportunity in question, I will be unavailable for further discussion.
-Thanks again for reaching out!

-I look forward to hearing from you.
+Thanks again for reaching out, and I look forward to hearing from you.

-Alex
+Dan
 ```